AlexIIL/rfcs/rfc/0000-dependency-downloading.md

 |--------|----------|
 | Object | True     |

-This contains all hashes of that jar file.
+This contains all hashes of that jar file, mapped from hash name to base64 encoded hash value.
 All hashes that quilt loader recognises must match the hash of the downloaded jar file.
 At least one of the hash types must be recognised in order to download and verify the file.

 In addition, one of the hashes must be:

 * Not considered broken.
 * Present in the `MessageDigest Algorithms` section of the `Java Security Standard Algorithm Names` specification (JE 16's spec is here: https://docs.oracle.com/en/java/javase/16/docs/specs/security/standard-names.html#messagedigest-algorithms).

-(This rules out `MD2`, `MD5`, and `SHA-1` from that document, leaving only variants of SHA 2 and SHA 3).
+(This rules out `MD2`, `MD5`, and `SHA-1` from that document, leaving only variants of SHA 2 and SHA 3.
+Note that this doesn't disallow mods from including hashes for any of these algorithms, just that they aren't sufficient.
+They will still be checked for validity though).

 It is recommened that mods use the latest hash version supported by the JVM they they depend on (so `SHA3` based algorithms for java 9 and up, `SHA2` algorithms for java 8).

 It's not recommened for mods to include multiple hashes of the same type - for example including `SHA3-224` and `SHA3-256` is considered to be useless.
+(TODO: check this)

 Including multiple different hashes is probably a good idea, but we'll need to look into whether this really matters later on.

+For asset objects one hash value may be empty - this indicates that the `identifier` field contains the hash instead.

 ##### The `metadata` field